couchbase/kv_engine/docs/dcp/documentation/commands/snapshot-marker.md

 * RX `snapshot-marker{start=X+n, end=Y, flags=0x1}`
 * RX `mutation{seqno:X+n}`

-#### Disk snapshot-marker.start-seqno equals stream-request.start-seqno
+#### Disk snapshot-marker.start-seqno

-The difference here is when a stream-request has to backfill from disk, the `0x02 disk` snapshot marker has the start-seqno set to the clients requested start-seqno.
-The returned mutations are correct from the definition of stream-request but the snapshot-marker could be viewed as inconsistent with the stream-request definition and the in-memory case.
+A stream which is transferring disk snapshot data may set the snapshot start seqno in one of three different ways:

+1) The first snapshot-marker of the stream will have the start-seqno set to the requested start-seqno regardless of whether or not the snapshot comes from backfill or is sent from the CheckpointManager.
+2) Snapshot markers from backfills other than the first in the stream will send the starting sequence number of the backfill as the start-seqno
+3) SyncReplication enabled streams only:
+   Snapshots sent from the CheckpointManager will set the start-seqno to the snapshot start seqno of the Checkpoint object if the stream supports the SyncReplication feature.
+The client may or may not see the mutation with that seqno due to de-dupe.
+This is required as SyncReplication consumers need Disk snapshot start-seqnos to reflect the full extent of the original snapshot rather than just the set of mutations sent.

-This is not consistent with the in-memory case, example:
+In the case of 1, this is not consistent with the in-memory case, but is consistent with stream-request semantics.
+For example:

 * TX `stream-request{start-seqno=X}`
 * RX `stream-request-response{success}`